jawa-hb/GRIT-Challenge/README.md

 ---

-# 📂 Data
+## 📂 Data
-## Data Description
+### Data Description
-The dataset is based on **5000 contestants from Kaggle**.
+The dataset is based on **Codeforces Competitive History from Kaggle**.
 Multiple preprocessing steps were applied to tailor it to the graph structure and the GRIT challenge.

 Each snapshot corresponds to a single contest:
 - Nodes represent a subset of participating contestants.